-The Company has historically relied on a single third-party manufacturer to provide the drug substance for Zimura on a purchase order basis.
-The Company also has historically relied on a single third-party manufacturer to provide fill/finish services for clinical supplies of Zimura.
+The Company historically relied upon a single third-party manufacturer to provide the drug substance for Zimura on a purchase order basis.
+The Company also historically relied upon a single third-party manufacturer to provide fill/finish services for clinical supplies of Zimura.
 The Company has engaged one additional third-party manufacturer to provide drug substance for Zimura and one additional third-party manufacturer to provide fill/finish services for clinical supplies of Zimura.
-In addition, the Company currently relies upon a single third-party supplier to supply on a purchase order basis the proprietary polyethylene glycol starting material ("PEG starting material") used to manufacture Zimura.
+In addition, the Company currently relies upon a single third-party supplier to supply on a purchase order basis the polyethylene glycol starting material used to manufacture Zimura.
 Furthermore, the Company and its contract manufacturers currently rely upon sole-source suppliers of certain raw materials and other specialized components of production used in the manufacture and fill/finish of Zimura.
 The Company currently relies exclusively upon a single third-party contract manufacturer for IC-100 and IC-200 and also relies on sole-source suppliers for certain starting materials used in the manufacture of such product candidates.
-The Company currently relies upon a single third-party contract manufacturer to conduct process development, scale-up and cGMP manufacture of IC-500 for preclinical toxicology studies and clinical trials.
+The Company currently relies upon a single third-party contract manufacturer to conduct process development, scale-up and GMP manufacture of the drug substance for IC-500 for preclinical toxicology studies and early-stage clinical trials and a single third-party contract manufacturer to conduct formulation development activities for IC-500.
 If the Company's third-party manufacturers or fill/finish service providers should become unavailable to the Company for any reason, including as a result of capacity constraints, different business objectives, financial difficulties, insolvency or the COVID-19 pandemic, the Company believes that there are a limited number of potential replacement manufacturers, and the Company likely would incur added costs and delays in identifying or qualifying such replacements.